Understand Double vision: Symptoms and Treatments

 Avoid cataracts and maintain the health of your eyes by eating a balanced diet, quitting smoking, and wearing sunglasses.

-Preventing double vision can be achieved by keeping your eyes adequately lubricated.
-Despite the fact that prolonged computer use tries to lower intraocular pressure, it can cause dry eyes.
+Keeping your eyes adequately lubricated can prevent double vision.
+Although prolonged computer use tries to lower intraocular pressure, it can cause dry eyes.

 Wearing seat belts in cars, a sturdy helmet when riding a bike or motorbike, and appropriate eyewear and a helmet when operating heavy machinery or participating in sports can all help prevent brain injuries.